 Building Custom Container Views

-As outlined earlier in this chapter, subviews provide a useful way to divide a view declaration into small, lightweight and reusable blocks.
+As outlined earlier in this chapter, subviews provide a valuable way to divide a view declaration into small, lightweight, and reusable blocks.
 One limitation of subviews, however, is that the content of the container view is static.
-In other words, it is not possible to dynamically specify the views that are to be included at the point that a subview is included in a layout.
+In other words, it is not possible to dynamically specify the views to be included at the point that a subview is included in a layout.
 The only children included in the subview are those that are specified in the original declaration.

 struct MyVStack: View {